 The Calculated Charmer

-When his father is murdered and mum left maimed, gripping on to life by a thread, Chris Porco (Matt Barr) becomes the centre of attention as Detective Sullivan (Eric McCormack) is convinced he is guilty of murdering his father and almost his mother to get the insurance money.
-Whilst Sullivan struggles to find proof Chris claims that the detective has a vendetta against him and works his charm on the local women who support him in his claims of innocence, including his own mum who through out his life always forgave her son.
+When his father is murdered and mum left maimed, gripping on to life by a thread, Chris Porco (Matt Barr - Protecting the King) becomes the centre of attention as Detective Sullivan (Eric McCormack - Who Is Clark Rockefeller?) is convinced he is guilty of murdering his father and almost his mother in order to get the insurance money.
+Whilst Sullivan struggles to find proof, Chris claims that the detective has a vendetta against him and works his charm on the local women who support him in his claim of innocence, including his own mum who through out his life always forgave her son.

-But then at the same time we have the dramatization of it all with Sullivan trying to find a single scrap of evidence against Chris, we see how before the incident things were tense between Chris and his parents especially over Chris taking out a loan in his father's name, forging his signature and plenty more, highlighting how forgiving his mum was to her son.
-In this almost disassembled way "Romeo Killer: The Chris Porco Story" paints this multi layered picture of what was going on; it gives us the family issues and the charade of Chris life on college as a wealthy young man as motive, we see how he charmed women to get them on his side and then we see Sullivan building his case and it keeps you entertained.
+But then at the same time we have the dramatization of it all with detective Sullivan trying to find a single scrap of evidence against Chris.
+We see how before the incident things were tense between Chris and his parents especially over Chris taking out a loan in his father's name, forging his signature and plenty more, highlighting how forgiving his mum was to her son.
+In this almost disassembled way "Romeo Killer: The Chris Porco Story" paints this multi layered picture of what was going on; it gives us the family issues and the charade as Chris acts like a wealthy young man at college whilst we also see how he charmed women to get them on his side and then we see Sullivan building his case and it keeps you entertained.

 What this all boils down to is that "Romeo Killer: The Chris Porco Story" is an entertaining take on a true crime story with a disassembled style which keeps you interested.
 But at the same time it has an almost generic quality which prevents it from standing out from the countless other true story movies based around real crimes which have been made over the years.